 What’s your advice to people, who don’t see the options to be happy?

-Start from the little things.
+Start with the little things.
 The smallest things you can imagine.
 You’re alive.
 The holidays are coming.
 You’ll have time to do things you love and be with people you like.
 I’m pretty sure you have favourite things in the world.
 You just have to let yourself remember them.

 Are you a messy or an orderly person?